ethereum-optimism/optimism/specs/derivation.md

 the derivation pipeline.

-Each stage can maintain its own inner state as necessary. **In particular, each stage maintains a L1 block reference (number + hash) to the latest L1 block such that all data originating from previous blocks has been processed, and the data from that block is or has been processed.**
+Each stage can maintain its own inner state as necessary. **In particular, each stage maintains a L1 block reference (number + hash) to the latest L1 block such that all data originating from previous blocks has been fully processed, and the data from that block is being or has been processed.**

 Let's briefly describe each stage of the pipeline.